Child Custody and Child Support

 Resolving modifications outside of court can prove to be both emotionally and financially beneficial for both parties.
 Mr. Michel believes that mediation should always be the first avenue of resolution as it can often yield the best possible outcome in the most civilized manner.
 Negotiating a customized agreement can allow both parties to have more control over the results.

 For nearly 40 years, Mr. Michel has helped families establish and modify agreements to ensure their children are properly cared for.

 If mediation is unsuccessful, Mr. Michel can also provide skilled representation in court.
 Having served as both a judge and attorney in family law cases, he can guide you through your hearing to help you garner approval for your request.

 Our legal team can help you collect evidence and organize your claim to ensure the proper arrangements are in place.
-Contact us online or by phone (979) 764-2435 to schedule a consultation with attorney Randy Michel.
+Contact us online or by phone at (979) 764-2435 to schedule a consultation with attorney Randy Michel.

 "Randy Michel is an honorable guy, who ensures you are well cared for and fully aware of all legal nuances, no matter what."Tad V.